jcachidev/jcachi99/README.md

 * Using SpringBoot and Java since 2020
 * Cloud Platform like GCP, RabbitMQ
-* Research new knowledge for solve problems in projects
+* Researching new knowledge for solve problems in projects
 * Some .NET coding
 * Working with CI/CD, AzureDevops, Jenkins, ElasticSearch